olivMertens/voicerag-realtime-aisearch/README.md

-# VoiceRAG: An Application Pattern for RAG + Voice Using Azure AI Search and the GPT-4o Realtime API for Audio
+# VoiceRAG: An Application Pattern for RAG + Voice Using Azure AI Search and the GPT Realtime API for Audio

 [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&skip_quickstart=true&machine=basicLinux32gb&repo=860141324&devcontainer_path=.devcontainer%2Fdevcontainer.json&geo=WestUs2)
 [![Open in Dev Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/Azure-Samples/aisearch-openai-rag-audio)

-This repo contains an example of how to implement RAG support in applications that use voice as their user interface, powered by the GPT-4o realtime API for audio.
+This repo contains an example of how to implement RAG support in applications that use voice as their user interface, powered by the GPT Realtime API for audio.
 We describe the pattern in more detail in [this blog post](https://aka.ms/voicerag), and you can see this sample app in action in [this short video](https://youtu.be/vXJka8xZ9Ko).

 * [Features](#features)
 * [Architecture Diagram](#architecture-diagram)